Concrete Block Calculator

 How to use this calculator

-- 01Enter your wall length and height in feet.
+- 01Enter your wall length and height in feet (or meters in metric mode).
 The wall area drives the block count, so measure the actual wall footprint and subtract any large openings (doors, windows) afterwards.

-- 04Turn on Block Fill if you are grouting cores for rebar reinforcement.
-The calculator returns the cubic yards of concrete and 80-lb bag count needed to fill every block.
-Solid 4×8×16 blocks cannot be filled — the calculator flags this automatically.
+- 04Turn on Block Fill if you’re grouting cores for rebar reinforcement.
+The calculator returns the cubic yards (or cubic meters) of concrete and 80-lb (36-kg) bag count needed to fill every block.
+Solid 4×8×16 blocks can’t be filled.
+The calculator flags this automatically.

 - 05Read the results.
 Blocks Needed already includes waste and rounds up.
-Mortar Bags assumes 70-lb bags and the standard 3-bags-per-100-blocks rate.
+Mortar Bags assumes 70-lb (32-kg) bags and the standard 3-bags-per-100-blocks rate.
+For adjustable brick or block mortar coverage, use the Mortar Calculator.

 Understanding the math